QuSpin/QuSpin/sphinx/source/parallelization.rst

 1.2.2 Parallel support in the general basis classes `*_basis_general`
 +++++++++

-Starting from QuSpin 0.3.1, we have efficient implementation of parallel support for the methods in the `*_general_basis` classes.
+Starting from QuSpin 0.3.1, we have efficient implementation of parallel support for the methods in the `*_basis_general` classes.
 Additionally, we have also added an implementation of `inplace_Op` which is used to do 'on the fly' calculation of an operator acting on a state using multi-threading OpenMP speed-up (which can be accessed simply by using any general basis in the `quantum_LinearOperator` class).

 Note that the `*_basis_1d` classes do **not** support OpenMP.